-It appears that simply knowing that your current partner has been receiving ex-post feedback on the behaviour of players in the same role as yourself is enough to trigger a gradual decline in contributions.
-This corresponds to the AD-U (Asymmetric - Uninformed) role where players receive no additional information relative to those in the ND role.
+It appears that simply knowing that your current partner has been receiving expost feedback on the behaviour of players in the same role as yourself is enough to trigger a gradual decline in contributions.
+This corresponds to the AD-U (Asymmetric Disclosure - Uninformed) role where players receive no additional information relative to those in the ND role.
 They remain just as uninformed about the behaviour of others in past periods.
-This indicates that a deeper analysis, including a look at beliefs, is needed in order to better understand the mechanisms involved.
+This pattern of decline could also indicate some kind of "shame fatigue" where any positive effect of shame aversion on contributions declines over multiple periods.
+This mechanism would also be possible in the FD (Full Disclosure) role but not in the AD-I (Asymmetric Disclosure - Informed) role.
+Both of these mechanisms indicate that a deeper analysis, including a look at beliefs, is needed in order to better understand the mechanisms involved.